Vansh0702/AI-SLIDE-BUILDER/README.md

 🚀 Features

-- 🧠 Generate full presentations from a single prompt
+- 🧠 Generate full presentations from a single prompt.
 - 🔁 Slide-by-slide generation with context-aware summaries
 - ✍️ Per-slide editing and regeneration using prompts
 - ✂️ Select text and rewrite with AI via prompt